frasertweedale/notes-redhat/design/freeipa-sub-ca.rst

 regarded as invalid for other uses.

-Dogtag's `lightweight sub-CAs`_ feature will provide the foundation for supporting multiple security domains in FreeIPA.
-This feature will provide:
+Dogtag's `lightweight sub-CAs`_ feature will provide the foundation for supporting multiple sub-CAs in FreeIPA.
+This feature will
+provide:

 - an API for creating and administering sub-CAs *within* a CA subsystem instance;